rajarathnarmc/SouthernCrossPublicWebApp/README.md

 ## Considerations & Decisions

-I have considered member search test as public web application, therefore not implemented any security related function (login).
+01) I have considered member search web application as public web application, therefore not implemented any security related function (login).

-In the search function member card number feild is option parameter so user having the flexibility to perform the search. activity. without card number.
+02) In the search function member card number feild is option parameter so user having the flexibility to perform the search. activity. without card number.

-could not written any test for web application because of the time limitation.
+03) Could not written any test for web application because of the time limitation.

 ## What we could have improved on

-We should not have menu for Search result page and search result page should display once user click seach button.
+01) We should not have menu for Search result page and search result page should display once user click seach button.

-we can add the login functionalty to the test application.
+03) we can add the login functionalty to the test application.

-Need to write the test cases for web application.
+04) Need to write the test cases for web application.

-Search member function we can improve allowing search with other properties also.
+05) Search member function we can improve allowing search with other properties also.